 What It’s Like To Be A Foster Child

 As a foster parent please don’t take everything personal.
 Sometimes things are just so confusing and it’s hard to know how to let it out.
 Most foster kids just want to me in a “normal” family life and are cared for.
 Try to make sure you keep kids in the loop.
 I always hated feeling like something was going on in my case and I weren’t being told.
-I understand not everything can be shared but being left in the dark is scary.
-Do make sure and let us know what there is to look forward to.
+I understand not everything can be shared, but being left in the dark is scary.
+Do make sure and let us know what there is something to look forward to.
 Being in foster care doesn’t sentence you to anything

 .
 You may not have had control of how the story started but you can write the ending.